 It’s funny how we compulsively wash our hands, spray our countertops, or make a grimace when someone sneezes near us, when, in fact, each and every one of us is a walking petri dish!
 All the bacteria living inside you could fill a half-gallon jug — there are 10 times more bacterial cells in your body than human cells, according to Carolyn Bohach, a microbiologist at the University of Idaho.
 Don’t worry, though: most of these bacteria are helpful.
 In fact, we couldn’t survive without them.

 For example, bacteria produce chemicals that help us harness energy and nutrients from our food.
 Germ-free rodents have to consume nearly a third more calories than normal rodents to maintain their body weight, and when the same animals were later given a dose of bacteria, their body fat levels spiked despite the fact that they didn’t eat any more than they had before.
-Gut bacteria is also very important for maintaining immunity. (image source).
+Gut bacteria are also very important for maintaining immunity. (image source).

 3. It takes a photon up to 40,000 years to travel from the core of the sun to its surface, but only 8 minutes to travel the rest of the way to Earth